 Serverless Application, Single Page Application (SPA) and Progressive Web Application (PWA) Development Benefits

 The speed of development of modern web technologies is incredible.
 The Internet is becoming an increasingly friendly environment for different browsers and platforms.
-Every year, we become witness to new startups and technological innovations.
+For example, the demand to hire image processing app developer is growing constantly.
+Every year, we become witnesses to new startups and technological innovations.
 Everything in the tech sphere evolves, and developers always need to stay “on the crest of the wave.”

 Meet Anton – one of our front-end software engineers with over 3 years of experience in web development.
 Currently, he is working with Angular 5 but he is always looking into new trends and technologies.
 Thus, we will talk about some technological solutions which show promise and are bound to rise in popularity in the near future.
 Here’s what this article covers: